 It's an easy win-win for visitors.

 8. Know About the Crowd Calendar

 If you weren't sure that it was going to rain, but you were doing an outdoor activity, you'd check the weather, right?

 Don't go into the park blindly.
 Use the crowd calendar to see what the expected crowd size will be for the day/week/month.

-The way it works is the crowd calendar uses historical data from past years, in order to accurately predict when the park will be super busy, busy, average or ghost town.
+The way it works is the crowd calendar uses historical data from past years, to accurately predict when the park will be super busy, busy, average, or ghost town.

 Compared to the beaches nearby, it can be 10-20 degrees hotter at Magic Mountain.